 You should complete the online eLearning program: Complete all online coursework including all interim Assessments and the Final Assessment.

 You will receive a second email from PADI.
-This email contains a link that you need to click on and complete all of the required Student Profile and Emergency Contact information.
-Read all of the documentation and complete all of the paperwork as instructed by the shop and/or your instructor (Note: if you have any “yesses” on your Medical Statement, you must complete a separate RSTC Medical Statement and bring it to your doctor – see next question below).
+This email contains a link that you need to click on and complete all digital paperwork.
+Read all of the documentation and complete all of the paperwork (Note: if you have any “yesses” on your Medical Statement, you must complete a separate RSTC Medical Statement and bring it to your doctor – see next question below).

 Q: What if I have a “yes” on my Medical Form?

 Safety is our number one concern.
 If you can answer “yes” to ANY of the medical questions, a separate PADI RSTC Medical Statement must be taken/sent to your physician for signature for permission to dive prior to you getting into the pool.
 Please call the shop if you have any questions.
 Note: if you do have any “yesses” on your Medical Statement and your physician clears you to dive, please make copies of the document as you may need to bring this for your referral dives or future dives with other shops.

 Q: Where are the classes held?

 There’s no need to run around town!
 Your entire Part 1 scuba class will be held at Aquaventure Dive & Photo Center.
 This includes both classroom and pool portions of the class.
 Our on-site pool is a balmy 86 degrees.
 We are located in Maple Grove just northwest of Osseo on the north side of County Rd 81 in the same strip mall as a Subway restaurant.
 Our address is: 10024 County Rd 81, Maple Grove, MN 55369 (763) 424-8717.

 Q: How warm is your pool?